 This story applies to Product Managers as well.
 It’s not uncommon for PMs to develop products for industries we are not that familiar with, and so we end up solving a problem that didn’t need solving or just producing a lot of data and no value.

-Looking back, lack of industry knowledge contributed to the issues we had when building Kevin’s system.
+Looking back, a lack of industry knowledge contributed to the issues we had when building Kevin’s system.
 It was a new industry for me (and my company).
 We knew how to build high-performance IoT solutions for other industries, and although the solution space translated very well, the problem space was very different.

 We had spent a good amount of time learning about our customer and their pains, but we didn’t have a frame of reference for the challenges of that industry.
 The result: a product that was partially valuable, but didn’t solve the problem all the way.